-- If you include your business name with your email inquiry, we help you much faster.
+- If you include your business name with your email inquiry, we can help you much faster.

 - Our customer support staff are not financial advisors and therefore are unable to provide advice of any kind.
 We are educated on the program and our application flow, and we can help provide information about your application status.
 For all other inquiries, please seek support from your CPA.

-- The banking information you provide will be where your funds go, so please be sure to provide a business account on your bank may reject it.
+- The banking information you provide will be where your funds go, so please be sure to provide a business account or your bank may reject it.

-- Please confirm the routing # you include is the ACH routing number on your bank may reject it.
+- Please confirm the routing # you include is the ACH routing number or your bank may reject it.

-- Horizon is not responsible for any misuse or improper use of the application system.
+- Cross River Bank is not responsible for any misuse or improper use of the application system.

 Until the SBA will begin to accept applications for the Paycheck Protection Program (PPP) from all participating financial institutions, we’re giving you the chance to get a head start by using the link below to begin your application today before we’re able to submit to the SBA on Tuesday.